A-Awad1/Todo-List-Application/README.md

 # Todo Application

-Version of Vanilla Javascript Using Local Storage
+Version of Vanilla Javascript Using Local Storage.

 <!-- **[See Website Live]()** -->